taxjar/taxjar-woocommerce-plugin/readme.txt

 == Description ==

+Painless sales tax calculations, reporting & filing for WooCommerce:

+Get accurate sales tax calculations and return-ready reports.
+[TaxJar](https://www.taxjar.com/) for WooCommerce takes care of all your sales tax needs.
+Trusted by over 8,000 eCommerce businesses each month.

+*Why WooCommerce Customers Love TaxJar:*

+* Rates are never out-of-date - TaxJar maintains more than 10,000 tax rates, updated monthly and all of your tax settings are updated automatically!
-[TaxJar](http://www.taxjar.com) eliminates the need for you to even think about sales tax with your WooCommerce store.
-This powerful extension calculates how much sales tax should be collected at checkout.
-Then we update your sales tax collected by state, county, and city on a daily basis for you to view at any time.
-Finally, we’ll file what you owe to the states for you.
+* With TaxJar, you can prepare and file sales tax returns in minutes, not hours.
+View your sales and sales tax collected by state, city, county, and local jurisdictions.
+Exactly what you need to file.

-Here’s why customers love this plugin:

-* Rates are never out-of-date - TaxJar maintains more than 10,000 tax rates, updated monthly.
-No more manually uploading rate tables.
-Ever.
 * US and Canada Support - Not only do you get US tax rates, this powerful extension also supports Canadian tax collection as well.
-* Multi-state sales tax collection - Collect sales tax accurately in not just the state where you’re based, but in every state you have nexus.
-* Daily tax preparation to avoid surprises - Every day we’ll download your sales and compile it by state, county, city, and special tax – exactly what you need to be able to file sales tax returns.
-No more last minute scrambling to get the data you need.
-* AutoFile – automated sales tax filing - As deadlines approach, we’ll even file your returns and make your payments to the states you enroll in.
-No more forgetting and annoying penalties.
+* Automatic filing - For an additional fee, let TaxJar handle your sales tax filings for you and we'll automatically submit your returns to the state.
+Enroll once, never miss a due date again!
+Learn more at [www.taxjar.com/autofile](https://www.taxjar.com/autofile)

+*Pricing:*

-* Dead Simple pricing – No contracts.
+* No contracts.
 No activations fees.
+Ever.
+* Enjoy a free 30-Day trial with no credit card required.
-No credit card required.
-Use it as much as you want for 30 days for free.
-Beyond 30 days, pay based on the number of API calls you make each month.
+* After your trial, pay based on the number of API calls you make each month.
+You only make API calls in the states where you need to calculate sales tax!

-Other Notable Features:
+*Other Notable Features:*

 * Simple install – starting collecting sales tax in minutes
-* Compatible with Woocommerce 2.3+ and Wordpress 4.2+
+* Compatible with WooCommerce 2.3+ and WordPress 4.2+
-* Avoid sales tax surprises
-* Automated configuration – all of your tax settings are done automatically!
 * Supports tax exempt items set by store manager
 * If you also sell on other platforms, get your sales tax data all in a single place

-[TaxJar](http://www.taxjar.com) provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.
+[TaxJar](https://www.taxjar.com) provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.

 == Installation ==